Loewner chains and evolution families on parallel slit half-planes: Analytic continuation of conformal mappings

 \section{Analytic continuation of conformal mappings}

-In this section, we consider conformal mappings between parallel slit domains and their analytic continuation across the slits, introducing an appropriate notation.
-This analytic continuation will help us to treat points on the slits as if they were interior points.
+In this section, we consider conformal mappings between parallel slit domains and their analytic continuation across the slits and introduce the corresponding notation.
+Such analytic continuation will help us to treat points on the slits as if they were interior points.
 For example, we conclude the continuity of the (endpoints of) parallel slits of $D_t$, $t \in I$, over which an evolution family $(\phi_{t, s})_{(s, t) \in I^2_{\leq}}$ is defined, from the continuity of $(\phi_{t, s})_{(s, t) \in I^2_{\leq}}$ in Lemma~\ref{lem:EFineq}.
-We also examine the behavior of the solution to the Komatu--Loewner equation~\eqref{eq:result_KL_EF} ``around'' the slits in Section~\ref{sec:proof3}.
+We also examine the behavior of solutions to the Komatu--Loewner equation ``around'' the slits in Section~\ref{sec:proof3_local}.

 Let $E \subset \mathbb{C}$ be a simply connected domain, $C_j$, $j=1, \ldots, N$, be disjoint horizontal slits in $E$, and $D:=E \setminus \bigcup_{j=1}^N C_j$.
 The left and right endpoints of $C_j$ are designated as $z^{\ell}_j=x^{\ell}_j + iy_j$ and $z^r_j=x^r_j + iy_j$, respectively. $C_j$ is a closed line segment, but its open version is also defined by $C^{\circ}_j := C_j \setminus \{z^{\ell}_j, z^r_j\}$.
 Moreover, we put